Skip to main content

 What are the common reactions to the vaccine?

-• It is common for people who have an influenza vaccine to experience swelling, redness and pain where the injection was given.
-This can last one or two days after receiving the vaccine.6
+• It is common for people who have an influenza vaccine given as an injection in the arm to experience swelling, redness and pain where the injection was given.
+This can last one or 2 days after receiving the vaccine.6

-• Less than 15% of people who have an influenza vaccine get a fever, headache, tiredness or lack of energy (fatigue) or muscle aches (myalgia) that last one or two days.6
+• Less than 15% of people who have an influenza vaccine given as an injection in the arm get a fever, headache, tiredness or lack of energy (fatigue) or muscle aches (myalgia) that last one or two days.6

 Are there any rare and/or serious side effects to the vaccine?

-• About 0.0001% of people (1 out of every 1,000,000) who get an influenza vaccine have a severe allergic reaction (anaphylaxis).7 This reaction usually happens within 15 minutes of getting the vaccine and can be treated with an injection of adrenaline.
-People who have this reaction usually recover quickly and don’t experience any long-term effects.8
+• About 0.0001% of people (1 out of every 1,000,000) who get an influenza vaccine have a severe allergic reaction (anaphylaxis).8 This reaction usually happens within 15 minutes of getting the vaccine and can be treated with an injection of adrenaline.
+People who have this reaction usually recover quickly and don’t experience any long-term effects.9

 If your adolescent doesn’t seem to be getting better or you are worried about them, you can get help: